defold/defold.github.io/extension-poki-sdk/index.md

 language: en
 github: https://github.com/defold/extension-poki-sdk
 title: Defold Poki SDK extension API documentation
-brief: This manual covers how to use AdMob to show ads on iOS and Android in Defold.
+brief: This manual covers how to integrate and use the Poki SDK in in Defold.
 ---

 # Defold Poki SDK extension API documentation